edg-l/edgarluque.com/content/blog/creating_a_kernel_p3.md

 We will also need the higher half mapping provided by limine.
 Limine maps for us all the **usable** physical memory starting at a given "virtual address" which we will call the physical memory offset, this is needed so we can access the level 4 page table.
 It also gives us an easy way to directly convert a physical address to virtual by simply adding the physical memory offset provided to us.

-This information can be provided by limine, by adding a `MemoryMapRequest` and a `HhdmRequest` to `boot.rs`.
+This information can be provided by limine, by adding a `MemmapRequest` and a `HhdmRequest` to `boot.rs`.
 The entry types you can get back are listed in the [memory map feature](https://github.com/limine-bootloader/limine-protocol/blob/trunk/PROTOCOL.md#memory-map-feature) of the boot protocol:

 ```rust